Open Table of Contents

 Google Earth General

 Google Earth is a powerful tool for viewing, creating and sharing GIS data.
-The latest improvements in the KML format allow storing attributes which makes possible exchange and even editing of GIS data using Google Earth.
+The latest improvements in the KML format allow storing attributes as structured data, which makes possible exchange and even editing of GIS data using Google Earth.
 Google Earth comes in four different versions (from Free to Enterprise).
 Make sure to read the Google Earth license agreement before using it.

-What is KML:
+What is KML

 Keyhole Markup Language (KML) is an XML - based language for managing the display of geo spatial data in Google Maps and Google Earth.
 Since a KML file is a text file, its size might become quite large.
 Google Earth also takes a lot of RAM when large KML files are loaded.
 If possible split your datasets to subsets before converting them to KML.